NinjaTyper/PythonLearning/README.md

 1. Make students.json and students.py that reads in the data.
 Start out simple by having 2 students with just name.
 2. Add weight, and books (list) to students.json
 3. Upgrade your BIG PROJECT 1 (to-do-list app) to make use of JSON.
+4. Add clear screen functionality to improve your app's experience os.system('cls') (remember to import os)

+5. We will start on big project 2.
+Create your own trivia game!

 ## Lesson 6
 In Lesson 5, we will learn how to get data from the internet (social media, webpages, etc.)